-If a high pressure cleaner is used for case cleaning, the following cleaning precautions must be taken.
+If a high pressure cleaner is used for case cleaning, the following cleaning precautions must be taken to discreetly flush the case.

 Wear safety goggles while using high pressure equipment.
 This equipment is designed to operate at 500 psi pressure.
 High pressure water and/or flying objects could cause eye or other bodily injuries.